jackprofessional/newGitTest/README.md

 # newGitTest
 # this is sexy
-# man sexy doesn't know what it's saying
+# man sexy doesn't John is stupid Sexy is smart what it's saying